MakeSchool-Tutorials/sa-2018-concentration/P03-Client-side-JavaScript/content.md

 > [challenge]
 >
-Using what we've learned so far, use JavaScript to change the DOM so that the `#gameboard` element contains a single `.board-square` (with all of it's children elements.)
+Using what we've learned so far, use JavaScript to change the DOM so that the `#gameboard` element contains a single `.board-square` (with all of it's children elements).

 <!-- break -->